Faculty

 • Assistant Professor

-• Department of Urologic Surgery and Department of Biochemistry and Molecular Medicine
+• Departments of Urologic Surgery and Biochemistry and Molecular Medicine

 Oak Park Research Bldg Rm 2102B